 After a bus accident, you may be wondering, “Whose fault is this?”
 Answering this question requires the legal expertise and experience of a law firm with a track record of success with bus crashes.

-At Ostroff Injury Law, our renowned legal team is here to explain liability in Allentown bus accident cases and fight for your best interests.
+At Ostroff Godshall Injury and Accident Lawyers, our renowned legal team is here to explain liability in Allentown bus accident cases and fight for your best interests.
 We will handle your case from start to finish.
 You will not pay us a single cent unless and until we obtain the compensation you deserve.
 Give us a call today for a free consultation about your case.